 The setting below will allow first, and third-party transactions only, first-party non-custodial transactions will require a signature proof, and third-party non-custodial transactions will require a self-declaration.

-transactionTypeAllowed: 'ALL',
+transactionTypeAllowed: 'NON_CUSTODIAL_ONLY',

 nonCustodialDeclarationType: 'DECLARATION',